se-edu/learningresources/contents/shells/bash.md

      echo "error occured during execution." fi
 ```
-Another useful command is `|`, which chained linux commands together, as such the output of previous commands is passed as input to the next command.
+Another useful command is `|`, which chains various linux commands together such that the output of the previous commands is passed as input to the next command.

-The following command make use of shell command [ps](http://man7.org/linux/man-pages/man1/ps.1.html) and [grep](http://man7.org/linux/man-pages/man1/grep.1.html). ps displays information about a selection of the active processes and grep searchs for the pattern in given input.
-Suppose you want to check the status of process `p` running on your system.
-Thus you typed in `ps aux`, and all the processes' information are listed, but there are too many processes that you can't find `p`.
-As such, you can pass the result of `(ps) aux` to `grep 'p'` to capture process `p`'s status.
-Thus the command will be look like `ps aux | grep 'p'`.
+The following example make use of shell commands [ps](http://man7.org/linux/man-pages/man1/ps.1.html) and [grep](http://man7.org/linux/man-pages/man1/grep.1.html). ps displays information about a selection of the active processes and grep searches for the pattern in the given input.

+Let us say you want to check the status of process `p` running on your system.
+After looking this up online, you type in `ps aux`, and all the processes' information are listed.
+However, there are too many processes listed and you cannot find `p`.
+In order to solve this, you can pass the result of `(ps) aux` to `grep 'p'` to capture process `p`'s status.
+The final command to check the status of process `p` will then be `ps aux | grep 'p'`.

 A more detailed introduction to I/O stream redirection can be found [here](https://www.digitalocean.com/community/tutorials/an-introduction-to-linux-i-o-redirection).

-## Why use shell?
+## Why use the shell?

 A common question many people ask is: Why type commands in a shell when we can do the same things using GUI applications?
 Here are some reasons:

-- **Faster**: Often, performing a task via the shell is faster than doing the same via a GUI application because the shell doesn't get slowed down by other overheads such as GUI rendering.
+- **Faster**: Often, performing a task via the shell is faster than doing the same via a GUI application.
+This is because the shell does not get slowed down by other factors like GUI rendering.
 For example, when performing tasks on a remote server using a shell, the lag will be less.
 - **Uniform**: Unlike GUI apps whose availability and usage can vary between Linux distributions, the shell is always available and the usage is almost the same across different Linux distributions.
 - **More powerful**: GUIs tends to simplify things, giving the user fewer options.
 With a shell, you will have complete control of every option.
-While the shell has a steep learning curve, once you are familiar with it, you can do more things more efficiently with a shell compared to GUI applications.
+While the shell has a steep learning curve, once you are familiar with it, you can do more things efficiently as compared to a GUI application.
 For example, you can automate things with a shell, something not easy to do with a GUI application.

 ## How to get started?